 Student support teams consist of educators who have been trained in a proactive and systematic problem-solving approach to address the needs of our students.
 These teams are focused on creating, monitoring, and refining individualized academic and social-emotional supports in the regular education setting.
 More information regarding the student support teams may be obtained by contacting the School Psychologist.

 Technology

-Responsible Use Policy- Policy: IJNDB
+Student Responsible Use of Technology-Policy: IJNDB; IJNDBA